tanveer-sayyed/simple_scheduler/README.md

         Parameters
         ----------
         target : a callable function
-        tz : str
-            time zone (call the method .timezones() for more info) when : list, a collection of "day|HH:MM" at what precise time(s) should the function be called eg. ["mon|22:04","*|03:45", ...] please "only" use 24-hour clock with "|" as day separator
+        when : list, a collection of "day|HH:MM" at what precise time(s) should the function be called eg. ["mon|22:04","*|03:45", ...] please "only" use 24-hour clock with "|" as day separator
                                              and ":" as time separator
+        tz : str, optional
+            standard time zone (call the method .timezones() for more info) the default is "GMT"
+        start : str, optional
+            of the form "Month DD HH:MM:SS YYYY" (eg. "Dec 31 23:59:59 2021")
+            the default is None
+        stop : str, optional
+            of the form "Month DD HH:MM:SS YYYY" (eg. "Dec 31 23:59:59 2021")
+            the default is None
         job_name : str, optional
             used to identify a job, defaults to name of the function to remove jobs use this name
         number_of_reattempts : int, optional
-            defailt is 3
+            defailt is 0
             each event is tried these many number of times, but executed once reattempt_duration_in_seconds : int, optional
-            default is 10 secs
+            default is 0 secs
             duration to wait (in seconds) after un-successful attempt args : tuple(object,), optional
             un-named argumets for the "target" callable